Notification of Authorized Changes In And About A Stream

 Notification of Authorized Changes are specified in Part 3 of the Water Sustainability Regulation.
 Authorized changes are activities that typically have minimal impact on the environment and third parties.
 Work associated with authorized changes must meet the requirements of the Water Sustainability Regulation, and comply with any conditions set out by a habitat officer in response to the application.

-You must submit a notification of authorized changes applications for any proposed work to FrontCounter BC a minimum of 45 days before beginning work.
+You must submit a notification of authorized changes application for any proposed work to FrontCounter BC a minimum of 45 days before beginning work.
 Submitting more than 45 days ahead of time is recommended.
-If you have not heard back from a habitat officer with the Ministry of Forests within 45 days (or by the proposed start date if you submitted more than 45 days in advance), you must make sure that your work meets the terms and conditions described in Part 3 of the Water Sustainability Regulation and any terms and conditions specific to the region in which you are working before you may proceed with the changes.
+If you have not heard back from a Habitat Officer within 45 days (or by the proposed start date if you submitted more than 45 days in advance), you must make sure that your work meets the terms and conditions described in Part 3 of the Water Sustainability Regulation and any terms and conditions specific to the region in which you are working before you may proceed with the changes.

 Regional Terms and Conditions and Timing Windows